Article by Jerry Low

 For Hostgator Baby Croc hosting plan, users get 250,000 inodes.
 The hosting company also reveals further that if inodes in your account exceed 50,000, then only your databases will be backed up on our weekly backup schedule.
 Static files will not get backed up.

 In case you wonder, the inodes limitation is stated at the front page of your Hostgator cPanel.
 Scroll down a little and you’ll see a bar (as shown the small image above).
 Clicking on the ‘View Inode Distribution’ shows further on your account inodes usage (categorized based on directory, refer image below).

 Basically 250,000 inodes is a pretty more than enough to normal usage.
-FYI my Hostgator account (which I host 5 sites on it) consumes 15,476 inodes at this time of writing and the rest of 90%+ capacity remained unused for years.
+FYI my Hostgator account (which I hosted more than 10 sites) consumes about 50,000 inodes.
+The rest of my inode capacity remained unused for years.